swissup/swissup.github.io/m1/testimonials/widgets-and-blocks/index.md

 # Testimonials Widgets and Blocks

-There are following widget types are available:
+There are following widget types available:

 Type                                | Description
 ------------------------------------|------------